 It is also common for CSPs to handle the names of customers' virtual machines, networks and accounts not as customer data, but as metadata.
 This is often used for analytical purposes and can subsequently be stored in a different location with different controls.
-In this example, it is advisable for cloud consumers to not place any sensitive or classified information into fields not treated as customer data due to the risks related to the different handling of information.
+In this example, it is advisable for cloud consumers to not place any classified data into fields not treated as customer data due to the risks related to the different handling of the data.